draialexis/dice_console/README.md

 Open the *DiceAppConsole.sln* solution and navigate to the *App* project.
 The *Program.cs* file has a `Main()` method that can be launched.

-*If you simply load DiceApp.sln, Visual Studio will nt load the App project...*
+*If you simply load DiceApp.sln, Visual Studio will not load the App project...*

 The console prototype loads a stub with a few small games that you can test, and you can create new everything (with a little patience).